 |Hydrated in place of a fresh product in any recipe.
 Fruits and some veggies and even cheese are also fantastic as snacks.||Snacking|

 I know some people also consider canned foods for their food storage.
-Well, canned is to dehydrated like dehydrated is to freeze dried.
-Canned foods have lots of heat applied, few nutrients, lots of additives, and a very short shelf life (usually 1-3 years).
+Well, canned is for dehydrated like dehydrated is freeze-dried.
+Canned foods have lots of heat applied, few nutrients, lots of additives, and very short shelf life (usually 1-3 years).
 Personally, I avoid them whenever possible.

 So there you have it!
-The difference between freeze dried, dehydrated, canned and “fresh” produce!
-I’d love to hear your experience or answer any questions you have.
+The difference between freeze-dried, dehydrated, canned, and “fresh” produce!
+I’d love to hear about your experience or answer any questions you have.
 Just leave me a comment below!